tahseenminhaz/medmnist-classification/README.md

 ## Tradeoffs

-- **No cross-run model selection**: each training run saves its own best checkpoint, and serving points to a fixed path.
+- **No cross-run model selection**: each training run saves its own best checkpoint, and serving layer points to a fixed path.
 The best model across runs must be selected manually.
 With more time, MLflow's model registry could promote the top-performing run's checkpoint that the serving layer loads automatically.
 - **No learning rate scheduler**: fixed LR works for short runs.
 A cosine or step scheduler would improve convergence on longer training and could be added as another config option.
 - **No early stopping**: training always runs for the full epoch count.
 Adding patience-based early stopping would avoid wasted compute on larger experiments.
 - **Normalization uses fixed 0.5/0.5**: rather than dataset-specific statistics.
 Computing channel means/stds from the training set during `prepare_data` would be more accurate.